-Birds represent a persistent threat to the safe operation of overhead transmission and are a significant factor behind line tripping.
-In China, for example, statistics show that hazards from birds rank 4th in terms of all causes of line trips (behind lightning, structural damage and icing) and as such require constant scrutiny by power system engineers.
+Birds present a persistent threat to the safe operation of overhead transmission lines and indeed are a significant factor behind line tripping.
+In China, for example, hazards from birds rank 4th in terms of all causes of line trips – behind lightning, structural damage and icing.
+As such, they require constant scrutiny by power system engineers.

-ZHOU Yuanxiang and colleagues from Tsinghua University recently conducted laboratory simulations to study the impact on discharge probability of the distance between falling bird excrement and the central axis of an insulator.
-The figure below shows their findings for a 220 kV suspension string.
+Several years ago, researcher at Tsinghua University in Beijing conducted laboratory simulations to study the impact on discharge probability of the distance between falling bird excrement and the central axis of an insulator.
+Fig. 2 shows findings for a 220 kV suspension string.
 The region of highest risk of discharge relates path of descent to the relative location of the conductor such that if the falling excrement is within the oval area, a ‘streamer’ flashover will usually occur.
-The research also confirms that if a protective cover is placed over the insulator in order to make the path of decent fall outside this critical area, flashovers due to falling bird excrement could be avoided – or at least decreased.
+The research also confirmed that if a protective cover is placed over the insulator in order to make the path of decent fall outside this critical area, flashovers due to falling bird excrement could be avoided – or at least decreased.

-Protecting overhead transmission lines from the hazards posed by birds is a demanding task and at times even more complicated than solving other types of technical challenges.
-On the one hand, society has a moral duty to protect birds, which many cultures also regard as spiritual.
+Protecting overhead transmission lines from the hazards posed by birds is a demanding task and at times even more complex than solving other types of technical challenges.
+On the one hand, society has the duty to protect birds, which many cultures also regard as spiritual.
 At the same time, birds are able to learn and adapt to whatever countermeasures (e.g. sound, lights, objects) are installed to keep them from nesting on towers.
-This requires engineers to continually search for innovative ways to ensure that power infrastructure and birds can co-exist in harmony.
-Much research still needs to be done to achieve this goal.
+This requires engineers to continually search for even more innovative ways to ensure that power infrastructure and birds can co-exist in harmony.